 There will be no exams in this section; however, quizzes may be given periodically covering material presented in lectures and assignments.
 As quizzes may be given without announcement, students should review lecture notes and assigned readings prior to attending class.
 It is the student's responsibility to ask questions for a better understanding of information covered.

 Sketching is an essential part of architecture.
 Not only do we communicate ideas through sketching, we also remember, learn, and solve problems.
-Each student will be required to maintain a comprehensive documentation of exercises and projects on trace paper and complete assigned sketchbook projects in their sketch book (unless instructed otherwise).

 Schedule (tentative):